saleheenshafiq9/JantrikGPT/README.md

 - Text to Voice: Azure Cognitive Service
 - ChatGPT: OpenAI
 - Optical Character Recognition: Azure Vision Studio
-- Text to Image Generation: Stable Diffusion AI
+- Text to Image Generation: Stable Diffusion API

 ## Features
 - Voice and text-based interaction: Users can communicate with the chatbot using either voice or text commands.